SpareCores/sc-crawler/src/sc_crawler/vendors/README.md

 ```

 Other functions and variables must be prefixed with an underscore to suggest those are internal tools.

+## Progress bars

+To create progress bars, you can use the `Vendor`'s `progress_tracker` attribute with the below methods:

+* `start_task`
+* `advance_task`
+* `hide_task`

+The `start_task` will register a task in the "Current tasks" progress bar list with the provided name automatically prefixed by the vendor name, and the provided number of expected steps.
+You should call `advance_task` after each step finished, which will by default update the most recently created task's progress bar.
+If making updates in parallel, store the `TaskID` returned by `start_task` and pass to `advance_task` and `hide_task` explicitly.
+Make sure to call `hide_task` when the progress bar is not to be shown anymore.
+It's a good practice to log the number of fetched/synced objects afterwards with `logger.info.` See the manual of `VendorProgressTracker` for more details.

 ## Template file for new vendors